Deadline: January 31, 2019 at 5:00 PM CST

 - Have at least three years’ experience as a preK-12th grade teacher at the end of the school year.

 - Student and substitute teaching do not count towards the three year requirement

 - As long as the applicant has three years’ experience by the time of their fellowship, Fund for Teachers considers them eligible.

+Open to US teachers who live and work in the continental United States and Hawaii.
 Previous recipients must wait for 5 years before reapplying.

 Individuals may apply for up to $5,000 and teams may apply for up to $10,000 (while team members may be from different schools, districts or states, all members must meet the eligibility criteria).
 Upon award, Fellows will receive 90 percent of their grant, the remaining 10 percent to be reimbursed upon completion of post-fellowship requirements.

 We know your time is valuable, so we discourage using it to submit proposals that don’t fall within funding guidelines.
 In this spirit, we aim to be transparent about what our grant making does not support.
 We do not make grants to support:

 - Student travel

 - The completion of baccalaureate or post baccalaureate degrees, including:

 - Courses for graduate credit or